The Best Gluten-Free Cheese Sauce

 • Sweet Rice Flour.
 You can swap for cassava flour (but don't use an all-purpose gluten-free flour blend).

 • Make Ahead: You can make this cheese sauce at least 3 days ahead of when you need it.
-Store in the fridge.
+Store in the fridge in an airtight container.

 Nutrition